Citizens Financial Services (OTCBB:CZFS) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Citizens Financial Services (OTCBB:CZFS) from a hold rating to a buy rating in a report issued on Wednesday morning, Zacks.com reports.
-The brokerage currently has $63.00 target price on the financial services provider’s stock.
+Citizens Financial Services (OTCBB:CZFS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Tuesday, Zacks.com reports.
+The firm presently has a $63.00 target price on the financial services provider’s stock.

 According to Zacks, “Citizens Financial Services, Inc. is the bank holding company for First Citizens National Bank. “

-Separately, Janney Montgomery Scott initiated coverage on shares of Citizens Financial Services in a report on Thursday, October 8th.
-They set a neutral rating and a $46.00 target price on the stock.
+Separately, Janney Montgomery Scott started coverage on shares of Citizens Financial Services in a research report on Thursday, October 8th.
+They set a “neutral” rating and a $46.00 target price on the stock.

 Citizens Financial Services, Inc operates as the holding company for First Citizens Community Bank that provides various banking products and services for individual, business, governmental, and institutional customers.
 The company accepts various deposit products, such as checking, savings, and time deposit accounts.